-Similarly in assessing the quality of life, we used another instrument: the Nottingham Health Profile (NHP) - Part I. It comprises 38 questions arranged in six categories, namely sleep, physical mobility, energy, pain, emotional reactions and social isolation; zero score indicates no distress and 100 severe distress.
-The NHP is simple, comprehensive and widely used; in some circumstances it may be more sensitive than the SF-36.
-[55] It includes a specific sleep scale and more pain items compared to the SF-

-36 instrument [56].
-However, in other circumstances, SF-36 may show greater responsivity to treatment.
-[57]
+To assess the quality of life, we used another instrument: the Nottingham Health Profile (NHP) - Part I. As depicted in Table 11 below, it comprises 38 questions arranged in six categories, namely sleep, physical mobility, energy, pain, emotional reactions and social isolation; zero score indicates no distress and 100 severe distress.
+The NHP is simple, comprehensive and widely used; in some circumstances it may be more sensitive than the SF-36.^[55] It includes a specific sleep scale and more pain items compared to the SF-36 instrument^[56].
+However, in some circumstances, SF-36 may show greater responsivity to treatment.^[57]